zellige/hastile/README.md

 Projections
 -----------

-We assume tiles are requested in the spherical mercator (EPSG 3857 AKA EPSG 900913 AKA Spherey McSpherecator).
-Furthermore, map data is assumed to be stored in EPSG 4326 (WGS84).
+We assume tiles are requested in the spherical mercator (EPSG 3857 AKA EPSG 900913 AKA Webby McWebcator).
+Furthermore, map data is assumed to be stored in EPSG 4326.

 TODO
 ----